Last updated: 03/07/20, 09:30

 The health and wellbeing of our members, colleagues and the wider community remains our top priority in the midst of the coronavirus (COVID-19) pandemic.

-Following recent updates from government, and as a public health precaution, Elmhurst Energy has taken the decision to cancel all training on a rolling four week basis.
+Following updates from government, and as a public health precaution, Elmhurst Energy has taken the decision to cancel all classroom based training on a rolling four week basis.
 All external meetings will also be held remotely until further notice.
-Elmhurst is the largest EPC accreditation business in the UK and we have the size, resources and processes in place to ensure that members can continue working, fully supported by our technical support teams and largely unaffected by the current restrictions necessary to protect staff and the community from COVID-19.
+Elmhurst is the largest EPC accreditation business in the UK and we have the size, resources and processes in place to ensure that members can continue working, fully supported by our technical support teams.

 MHCLG has now released its Coronavirus (COVID-19): Energy Performance Certificates (EPCs) Guidance.
 This document provides advice on meeting the regulatory requirement to secure a valid EPC during the Coronavirus (COVID-19) outbreak.
 It is important to note that this updated advice applies only In England.